tdmakepeace/pensando-tools/README.md

 To start base system preparation select option **"b"**.
 This will:

 1. Update installed operating system software packages to the latest available versions
-2. Install all prerequisites and dependencies for Docker and the ELK Stack components
+2. Install all prerequisites and dependencies for Docker and the Broker Stack components

 This process will take several minutes, during which there may be little to no console output or visible activity; do not interrupt the script, as this may leave the system in an unexpected state.
 Once base system preparation is complete, the system will automatically reboot.